deepjavalibrary/djl/docs/development/troubleshooting.md

 ## 7. Running an integration test hangs for a long time
 Often, the test itself does not actually hang.
-To run the integration tests, the `integration` subproject has a `-SNAPSHOT` dependency on the mxnet native binaries, `ai.djl.mxnet:mxnet-native-auto`.
-As it is a snapshot depency, it is updated by the build system regularly.
+To run the integration tests, the `integration` subproject has a `-SNAPSHOT` dependency on the PyTorch native binaries.
+As it is a snapshot dependency, it is updated by the build system regularly.
 If your integration tests hang, it is most likely just the automatic binary dependency being updated.
-As the total size is roughly 1.7GB the download may take a while.
+As the total size is roughly 1.7GB (on GPU machine) the download may take a while.
 Once this download is over, all further tests will run instantly.

 ## 8. `UnsatisfiedLinkError` when running with old version of libstdc++.so
 If you encountered the following error: